Who Hires the Home Appraiser?

 A home appraisal is a professional opinion of a property’s market value completed by a licensed or certified appraiser.
 It is often required when a buyer is using financing, but appraisals are also used for refinancing, divorce, estate planning, tax disputes, and pre-listing pricing decisions.

 It is common for people to confuse a home appraisal with a home inspection, but they serve different purposes.
 A home inspection evaluates a property’s visible condition and systems, while an appraisal focuses on determining value.
+For a full breakdown of how appraisals work from start to finish, including what affects value locally, review this Wellington home appraisal guide.

 Three Common Approaches Appraisers Use